pagekite/upagekite/README.md

 services in MicroPython, and automatically punch through firewalls and NAT to make the server reachable from the wider Internet.

-This is a minimal PageKite implementation written for use with MicroPython on the ESP32.
+This is a minimal HTTP server and PageKite implementation, written for use with MicroPython on the ESP32.
 It is also tested on Ubuntu/Python 3.7 and Ubuntu's MicroPython snap.
 You will need access to a PageKite relay, such as those provided by [pagekite.net](https://pagekite.net/).

-**WARNING:** This code does not magically make the ESP32 suitable for hosting a high-volume website.
+**WARNING:** This code does not magically make the ESP32 suitable for hosting a high-volume webapp.
 Not does it "solve" security.
 Be careful!

 **WARNING:** This is ALPHA QUALITY CODE.
 Get in touch and have a chat before using it for anything important!
 Here be dragons!